Advocacy in Manchester: Case study

 The specification embraced the SCIE recommendation to retain some flexibility to respond to levels of demand which were likely to grow, but at a rate that may have been difficult to predict.
 It has taken time for Care Act requirements to be fully absorbed into practice with the consequent peaks and troughs, whilst the Cheshire West MCA judgement has created a sustained increase in demand for Independent Mental Capacity Advocacy (IMCA) services.

 Manchester's specification is broken down into two components.
-A block contract covers the core infrastructure of Gaddum Advocacy including 20,000 hours of independent advocacy per year.
+A block contract covers the core infrastructure of Gaddum Advocacy including a set number of hours of independent advocacy per year.
 In addition, a spot contract provides an hourly price at which additional hours may be purchased as demand requires.
+All Gaddum Advocates are trained to provide a range of Advocacy services to support the individual.

 The central function of Gaddum Advocacy is to deliver statutory independent advocacy services as and when required without delay to core assessment and safeguarding processes.
+Gaddum Advocacy uses integrated webforms to triage and allocate priority referrals.
 In addition, the specification requires Gaddum Advocacy to bear down on demand and dependency by developing tools to:

 - support self-advocacy